 So if you’re using macros, care must be taken to select the right one for the task, and modified to give the right resolution for the customer.

 This question is helpful when QA-ing newbie call center agents, to seasoned pros.
-Macros, LMSes, and guidebooks are helpful when onboarding a new team member, but being able to read the nuances of every case and select the right form of resolution is a skill that comes with experience, and can always be honed over time.
+Macros, LMSes, and guidebooks are helpful when onboarding a new team member, but being able to read the nuances of every case and select the right form of resolution is a skill that comes with experience, and can always be honed over time (it's also a great question to add to an auto-fail section of your QA scorecard).

 Including this in your scorecard will help you keep a lookout for agents who are still building up to that level of awesome.
 It also gets at the heart of the interaction – did the agent do the right thing – while also taking into account that there are differences between what will make the customer happy, and what actually follows internal protocol.